 No one ever holds the job for two consecutive years since Voldemort tried - and failed - to get it.
 Something always makes them leave.
 The one who died was said to have taught Muggle Studies in prior years before taking a sabbatical to get more experience.

 Though he (usually) dies once per book and for real, Yuri Semetsky is a character who appears (and dies) in a whole lot of works by many post-Soviet authors.
 It started when Sergey Lukyanenko "killed" a man randomly named Semenetsky in his Autumn Visits and soon met a very real person, book seller Yuri Semetsky.
 Semetsky jokingly asked Lukyanenko to "kill" his avatar in his next books.
-Eventually, the Running Gag transcended to other Russian writers, and for almost two decades "killing Semetsky" has been played staight (ranging from a passing mention to Red Shirt to Heroic Sacrifice), subverted (Semetsky lives, suffers from Disney Death or is "killed" in videogame) and ziz-zagged (Semetsky has Resurrective Immortality or is cloned a hundred thousand times, so he can be killed over and over again in the same book...), althrough now it's on its way to Dead Horse Trope.
+The Running Gag quickly transcended to other Russian writers, and for almost two decades "killing Semetsky" has been played straight (ranging from a passing mention to Red Shirt to Heroic Sacrifice), subverted (Semetsky lives, suffers from Disney Death, is "killed" in videogame, an animal named after him (yursem) is hunted to extinction) and zig-zagged (Semetsky has Resurrective Immortality or is cloned a hundred thousand times, so he can be killed over and over again in the same book...), althrough now it's on its way to Dead Horse Trope.

 Dinosaurs had a Show Within a Show called Ask Mr. Lizard.
 The young volunteer, Timmy, would die as a result of the science experiment every episode, prompting Mr. Lizard to spout his much anticipated Catch Phrase, "We're gonna need another Timmy!"